merlinz01/pyd2d/README.md

 > commonly used ones are.
 If you need a specific API that is not wrapped, feel
 > free to open an issue or submit a pull request.

-> Note: This project may not have prebuilt wheels for your Python version.
-> If you need a wheel that's missing, please open an issue.

 ## Installation

 ```bash